Connect with us

 OLIINYK IRYNA is a Business Consultant in the Beauty Industry, specializing in systemic transformation and the growth of service-based businesses.

-Originally from Kyiv, Ukraine, Iryna holds a master’s degree in marketing and has over eight years of rich experience in salon management, client experience design, and operational development.
-Her expertise encompasses strategic growth planning, service standards, team culture, and brand positioning.
-After relocating to the United States, she has continued her consulting practice in California, guiding beauty founders in crafting profitable models, defining client pathways, and establishing cohesive internal systems.
-Iryna’s signature approach merges analytics with emotional intelligence, integrating her Ukrainian heritage with a deep understanding of the American client.
+Originally from Kyiv, Ukraine, Iryna holds a master’s degree in marketing and has accumulated over eight years of practical experience in salon management, client experience design, and operational development.
+Her work spans strategic growth planning, service standards, team culture, and brand positioning.
+Since relocating to the United States, she has continued her consulting practice in California, helping beauty founders build profitable models, define client pathways, and shape cohesive internal systems.
+Iryna’s signature approach lies in combining analytics with emotional intelligence, bringing together her Ukrainian background and her understanding of the American client.

 Q: Iryna, when you moved to the United States, what was your professional background and what expertise did you bring to the market?

-A: I arrived with robust experience.
-Before coming to the U.S., I was directly involved with beauty studios and salons in Kyiv, focusing on operations, service excellence, client journey, and team dynamics.
-The skills I developed in Ukraine have seamlessly translated into my consulting work here, allowing me to adapt rather than start anew.
+A: I definitely did not arrive as a beginner.
+Before coming to the U.S., I worked hands-on with beauty studios and salons in Kyiv, focusing on operations, service, client journey, and team interaction.
+The experience I gained in Ukraine translated directly into my consulting here, not as something to start from scratch, but as something to adapt to a new environment.

 Q: What were the first differences you noticed when you began consulting American-based businesses?